nekostein/unincdb/db/1970/unincdb-tutorial/Charter.md

-# Notary Authorities
+# Witness Authorities

 ## Data Autonomy
-This git repository is designed to afford great portability, especially for notary authorities which prefer not to push data back to the upstream.
+This git repository is designed to afford great portability, especially for witness authorities which prefer not to push data back to the upstream.
-A notary authority can keep its tools private even if it exchanges data with the upstream.
+A witness authority can keep its tools private even if it exchanges data with the upstream.

-The following subsections explain how you can set up your own notary authority.
+The following subsections explain how you can set up your own witness authority.

 Note: For each environmental variable found in ".env", make sure to configure its value in ".myenv".

 ## Private Tools
-A notary authority (e.g. "Pear Inc") shall prepare the following tools in its private directory "authorities/PearInc".
+A witness authority (e.g. "Pear Inc") shall prepare the following tools in its private directory "authorities/PearInc".

 ### "toml2tex.sh"